Fetch Oracle

 Prerequisites:

 Follow the install instructions from Installing Telliot and choose the option to install DVM when running the script.
-[If you are a more advanced user, you can clone the DVM repo inside telliot-feeds folder, enter venv environment, cd into dvm folder and install it with pip install -e .]
+[If you are a more advanced user, you can clone the inside telliot-feeds folder, enter venv environment, cd into dvm folder and install it with pip install -e .]

 Once installed, make sure you're in python's virtual environment (venv):